run-llama/llama_index/docs/end_to_end_tutorials/one_click_observability.md

 ## Usage Pattern

-To toggle, simply do the following:
+To toggle, you will generally just need to do the following:

 ```python